-Unfortunately, most people will experience the loss of somebody close to them at some point during their career.
+Many people will face the loss of someone close to them during their lifetime.

 What is bereavement leave?